Kia ora and welcome to Ramblings, a fairly random collection of travel yarns, stories and photographs by Peter de Graaf.

-More recently I’ve grown to love New Zealand’s South Pacific neighbourhood with trips to Vanuatu, Tonga, Samoa, the Cook Islands and Fiji.
+More recently I’ve grown to love New Zealand’s South Pacific neighbourhood with trips to Vanuatu, Tonga, Samoa, the Cook Islands, Fiji and American Samoa.

 In 2016 I returned to the Netherlands and the Czech Republic on what I dubbed the Favourite Aunties and Old Comrades Reunion Tour.
 While there I also went to a cousin’s wedding in Rwanda, dropped in to see an old flatmate now living in Ethiopia, and visited a country in Eastern Europe that doesn’t officially exist.
 I kept a separate blog about that trip which you can read here.